Photo from Canva

 - Donate any unopened goods to a local food pantry.

 - Collect owners’ manuals for items.
 Store miscellaneous paperwork in sturdy banker’s file boxes.

 - Invest in bulk quantities of zip lock plastic storage bags.
-Tuck small and easily lost items into those.
+Tuck small and easily lost items into these.

-- Collect the professional items of your military spouse into one area.
+- Collect the professional items of the military member and spouse into one area.
 From binders and books to uniforms and gear, these "pro gear" items will not be counted towards your weight limit.

 - Back up your computer and place files on an external hard drive or cloud storage.